Towards Reliable Generation of Executable Workflows by Foundation Models: Introduction

 In this paper, we propose a novel framework that capitalizes on static analysis to detect and repair defects in \workflow{}s to ensure reliable execution in enterprise settings.
 Although prior research~\cite{Pan2024, wang2024large} examined bugs introduced by \fms during code generation and code translation, the defects generated by \fms during Natural-Language-to-\dsl (NL-2-\dsl) translation remain unstudied.
-Therefore, we begin by creating the first taxonomy of defect types in \workflow{}s, revealing $18$ distinct categories of mistakes that typically appear.
-We then focus on demonstrating how nine of these categories can be pragmatically detected via static analysis without running the workflows.
+Therefore, we begin by creating \rev{an initial} taxonomy of defect types in \workflow{}s, revealing \rev{$20$} distinct categories of mistakes that typically appear.
+We then demonstrate how nine of these categories can be pragmatically detected via static analysis without running the workflows.
 To facilitate this endeavor, we build a bespoke static analyzer tailored to \workflow{}s, an area that has yet to be thoroughly explored.
 Lastly, our approach leverages \fms once more to repair these defect types by incorporating direct feedback from the implemented static analyses.

 Specifically, this paper investigates the following research questions: \textbf{(RQ1)} What are the characteristics of defects in FM-generated DSL workflows? \textbf{(RQ2)} How accurately can these defects be detected using static analysis? \textbf{(RQ3)} How effective are FMs at repairing these defects when provided with static analysis feedback?
-Our contributions can be summarized as follows:
+Our contributions can be summarized as follows.